 Who should get it: The Secured Mastercard® from Capital One is a solid choice for college students who need to rebuild their credit.
 The card caters to anyone trying to turn around their credit scores, making it an accessible card for college students who want to develop responsible spending habits.

-How to use it: Depending on your creditworthiness, put down a $49, $99, or $200 refundable deposit.
-Make the minimum required security deposit and you’ll get an initial credit line of $200.
+How to use it: Put down a refundable security deposit starting at $49 to get a $200 initial credit line.
 You could qualify for a credit line increase at no additional cost if you make your payments on time.
-Additionally, take advantage of Capital One tools, such as personalized payments and CreditWise®, to set your own due date, view your credit score and monitor your credit profile.

 Why you’ll love it:

-The Secured Mastercard® from Capital One provides access to a higher credit line when cardholders make the first five monthly payments on time.
+With the Secured Mastercard® from Capital One you can be automatically considered for a higher credit line in as little as 6 months with no additional deposit needed.
 Cardholders can choose their own monthly due date to make payments, as well as a preferred payment method — at a local branch, by check or online.

 Things to consider: